Kong/kong/UPGRADE.md

 ## Upgrade to `0.6.x`

+**Note**: if you are using Kong 0.4.x or earlier, you must first upgrade to Kong 0.5.x.

 The configuration file changed in this release.
 Make sure to check out the new default one and update it to your needs.
 In particular, make sure that:

 ```yaml